nopetrides/modding/ValheimMods/Crop_Utils/Thunderstore/README.md

-# CropUtils v 1.3.0
+# CropUtils v 1.4.1

-This is my second Mod.
-It is inspired by MassFarming by Xeio, but introduces additional functionality and doesn't use a grid pattern.
+Inspired by MassFarming by Xeio, but uses more efficient triangle packing for optimal placement as well as harvesting a large area at once.

 Check out Xeio's mod here: https://github.com/Xeio/MassFarming

 This mod has two main purposes:
-1) Pick crops (and other interactables like beehives, rocks, branches, herbs and more) in an area with one interaction.
+1) Plant many crops at once with two pattern options, triangle packing or in a line that respect healthy plant distancing.
-2) Plant many crops at once with pattern options that respect healthy plant distancing.
+This uses triangle packing hex grid to maximize crop placement efficiency instead of a less space efficient and more limiting square grid.
-This uses hex grid circle packing to maximize crop placement efficiency instead of a less space efficient and more limiting square grid.
+2) Pick crops (and other interactables like beehives, rocks, branches, herbs and more) in an area with one interaction.

 Planting will skip any invalid plant locations, so you can use this to fill in any gaps in your fields.